 - Regularly taking prescription or non-prescription medication

 While an OB/GYN will frequently suggest an exercise program for women who are pregnant, scuba diving is not included.
-While no definitive studies have been done, the prevailing believe is that the effects of pressure on the baby’s development is too great to risk.
+While no definitive studies have been done, the prevailing belief is that the effects of pressure on the baby’s development are too great to risk.
 Often cited is also the risk of unexplained DCS.

 Diving with disabilities

-Adaptive technologies have open up a number of sports for disable individuals for a number of decades.
+Adaptive technologies have opened up a number of sports for disabled individuals for a number of decades.
 Scuba diving has been slow to provide the tools necessary.
-That, however, is changing rapidly and in ways many would not have imagined even a few years ago.
-The Handicapped Scuba Association (HSA) dates backs to an1975 research program at University of California-Irvine (UCI).
-It was focused on self image of individuals with physical disabilities.
-In 1985, it had developed to a certification agency for people with disabilities and to certified “ dive buddies” for those disable.
+That, however, is changing rapidly and in ways, many would not have imagined even a few years ago.
+The Handicapped Scuba Association (HSA) dates backs to an1975 research program at the University of California-Irvine (UCI).
+It was focused on the self-image of individuals with physical disabilities.
+In 1985, it had developed to a certification agency for people with disabilities and to certified “ dive buddies” for those disabled.
 In 2010, the Disabled Divers International (DDI) also started similar programs.
-In recent years the number of organizations for disable divers have grown, and dive equipment manufacturers are designing scuba gear that are more useful for disable divers.
+In recent years the number of organizations for disable divers has grown, and dive equipment manufacturers are designing scuba gear that is more useful for disabled divers.

 The U.S. Military created a program at Walter Reed Medical Center called Soldiers Undertaking Disabled Scuba (SUDS).
 It was an element of rehabilitation programs for soldiers who lost limbs in combat.
 It was also found that it helped those who were suffering from post-traumatic stress (PTSD).
 Wounded Warriors is a non-profit organization who has expanded on the SUDS program for others suffering from PTSD and disabilities.